 In smaller rooms, where small speakers will suffice, four (4) ceiling mount JBL 16Ω speakers need to be installed, for larger applications, a more specific speaker JBL AC 18/26 speakers or equivalent will need to be specified.
-Large auditoriums will be wired

-RELLIS Campus Facility Design Guidelines Section-11 Page 2 of 10 with front mounted speakers in stereo format with ceiling speakers to fill audio voids in the room.
+Large auditoriums will be wired with front mounted speakers in stereo format with ceiling speakers to fill audio voids in the room.